LionelRohner/LAFNAF/README.md

 ### To Do List:
 * The **singular_Value_Decomposition** function does not work correctly as the eigenvectors produced by R have a random sign, thus the matrix product **PDQ^-1** (corresponds to **UΣV^-1**) does not reconstitute **A**.
 Solution: Implement sign-flip function from https://digital.library.unt.edu/ark:/67531/metadc900575/m2/1/high_res_d/920802.pdf.
-* Reduced row echelon forms for centering matrice, probably due to floating point errors.
+* ~~Reduced row echelon forms for centering matrice, probably due to floating point errors.
+No, but it works now.~~
 * ~~The **rref** function does not return the reduced row echelon form, since it does not set free variables, which are located above a pivot to zero.
 Solution: Repeat Gaussian Elimination for free variables.~~
 * ~~The **generalized_Inverse** function, I am still trying to find a way to find a nonsingular matrix in **A** without using the builtin function **qr**.
 Once rref works fine, this can be used to find rank r and consequetnly to find a submatrix by checking, which rxr submatrix has a determinant > 0.~~
 * ~~Once **rref** works, rewrite **rank_Matrix**.~~